Antisample/Shredder/README.md

 Save, load, or load-a-random-saved-preset from the bar at the top of the Shredder tab.
 Presets capture every sound-affecting setting (Cut Mode and its parameters, Structural Modes, Per-Segment Randomization, Multi-item mode) - not layout/appearance preferences, which are per-install instead.
+A **\*** next to the preset name shows when you've changed something since loading it.
-Three starter presets ship in `Presets/`.
+A set of starter presets (including `_Init`) ships in `Presets/`.

 ### Settings tab

-- **Appearance** - font size, color palette, font color, and Layout (which end of the tab Run Shredder pins to, and Compact Mode for narrow docks).
+- **Appearance** - Color Palette, Font and Font Color (including font size), and Layout (which end of the tab Run Shredder pins to, and Compact Mode for narrow docks).
-- **Shredder Behaviour** - Cut Variance, Cut but don't render, Hide Helper Text, and other tab-wide behavior.
+- **Shredder Behaviour** - Cut Variance, Take Pitch Shift / Time Stretch Mode (one mode for every chunk, or a random pick per chunk), Cut but don't render, and Hide Helper Text.
 - **Randomization Settings** - which Per-Segment properties the Random button is allowed to reroll.
 - **Render Settings** - naming pattern for the glued result (when Cut but